THE SONGS OF DREW GASPARINI is Coming to The Pheasantry in August

 Produced by Chelsea Smith and Mariam Hussein from Smithwright Productions, "The Songs Of Drew Gasparini" is a show jam packed with the incredible music of Broadway composer Drew Gasparini.

-Featuring a stellar cast ranging from fresh graduates to West end stars! the cast includes - Laura Vyas, Blake Patrick Anderson, Laura Bird, Renen Teadoro, Soyeon Kim, Zac Frieze, Fin Hughes, Ellamae Cieslik , Shaq Taylor, Megan Ellis, Tommy Stewart Smith, Yuki Sutton, Luc Oratis, Jodie Makin, Emma Cobby, Ben Armstrong, Kirsty Brewster-Brown and Ella Sutton.
+Featuring a stellar cast ranging from fresh graduates to West end stars! the cast includes - Laura Vyas, Blake Patrick Anderson, Laura Bird, Renan Teodoro, Soyeon Kim, Zac Frieze, Fin Hughes, Ellamae Cieslik , Shaq Taylor, Megan Ellis, Tommy Stewart Smith, Yuki Sutton, Luc Oratis, Jodie Makin, Emma Cobby, Ben Armstrong, Kirsty Brewster-Brown and Ella Sutton.

 Musical Direction - Josh Winstone